freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 .. _manual_configure:

-Once the *Journalist Interface* details and submission key have been copied to ``dom0``, you can create the configuration for the SecureDrop Workstation.
+Once the *Journalist Interface* details and *Submission Private Key* have been copied to ``dom0``, you can create the configuration for the SecureDrop Workstation.

-- Your submission key has a unique fingerprint required for the configuration.
+- Your *Submission Private Key* has a unique fingerprint required for the configuration.
 Obtain the fingerprint by using this command:

   .. code-block:: sh